 The role as dental professionals should include:

-Sports dentistry should encompass much more than mouthguard fabrication and the treatment of fractured teeth.
-As dental professionals, a responsibility exists to become and remain educated and pass that education on to the community regarding the issues related to sports dentistry and specifically to the prevention of sports-related oral and maxillofacial trauma.
+Sports dentistry can encompass much more than mouthguard fabrication and the treatment of fractured teeth.
+As dental professionals, we need to educate our community regarding the issues related to sports dentistry and specifically to the prevention of sports-related oral and maxillofacial trauma.
 Dental and facial injuries can be reduced significantly by requiring protective equipment such as mouthguards and face shields.